 The 7,000-seat Northern Grandstand was completed in 2001 at a cost of $12.5 million.
 The stand was built as an extension of the current members stand, but bigger, and extends around to the large video screen.
 Under a sponsorship arrangement with major Australian insurer AAMI, the venue was known as AAMI Stadium from July 2002 until its closure.

-Similar to Melbourne's Waverley Park, the majority of Football Park will be demolished, with some facilities including the oval retained as a community venue and as the training base of the Adelaide Crows.
+Similar to Melbourne's Waverley Park, the majority of the grandstands at Football Park will be demolished, with some facilities including the oval retained as a community venue and as the training base of the Adelaide Crows.